jeremyhahn/go-trusted-platform/README.md

 When the go-tpm-tools and go-attestation libraries catches up to the latest go-tpm/tpm2 TPMDirect API, the forked code in this repo will be replaced with the latest versions of those libraries.

+Linux is the only platform being developed on and supported at this time.
+As Go is a portable language, it will likely run fine on Mac and Windows, however, [Windows will not support the future planned plugin architecture](https://pkg.go.dev/plugin).

 ## Documentation